Rubio comes out against GOP tax bill, passage uncertain

 Democrats have excoriated the House and Senate bills over their cost as well as nonpartisan analyses showing its benefits would primarily go to high-income households and corporations.

-"Some middle class family may see very minor tax cuts at the beginning," Sen. Richard Blumenthal, D-Conn., said on MSNBC.
+"Some middle-class family may see very minor tax cuts at the beginning," Sen. Richard Blumenthal of Conecticut said on MSNBC.
 "But the big benefits and breaks and giveaways are to the wealthiest and the big corporations, and frankly, at the expense of our children and grandchildren, because they’re going to be burdened with trillions of dollars in debt."

-Pressure is high to complete a deal in the next week, before newly elected Democrat Doug Jones replaces Republican Senator Luther Strange, R-Ala., which would narrow their margin of error to one.
+Pressure is high to complete a deal in the next week, before newly elected Democrat Doug Jones of Alabama replaces Republican Sen. Luther Strange, which would narrow their margin of error to one.

-Sen.r John McCain, R-Ariz., and Thad Cochran, R-Miss., have both missed recent votes with health issues, which could also complicate the timing.
-A spokesman for Cochran said he was in Washington this week and available for votes while a spokesman for McCain said "he looks forward to returning to work as soon as possible" on Wednesday.
+Sens.
+John McCain, R-Ariz., and Thad Cochran, R-Miss., have both missed recent votes with health issues, which could also complicate the timing.
+A spokesman for Cochran said he was in Washington this week and available for votes, while a spokesman for McCain said Wednesday that the senator "looks forward to returning to work as soon as possible."